1-1 The name of the Association shall be Ladies’ Circle International (LCI).

 8-16 The LCI Officers shall serve without any remuneration whatsoever.
 The LCI Officers shall receive a contribution to the expenses incurred by their respective offices.
 The sums involved shall be reviewed annually.

 8-17 Travelling and subsistence allowances as may from time to time be decided by the LCI Council shall be paid to all LCI Officers.

 8-18 The LCI Board has the authority to move the LCI bank accounts, should they consider it advisable.

 LCI Annual General Meeting / LCI Conference

-8-19 Travel expenses in respect of the LCI AGM shall be paid to one LCI Councillor from each Full Member country, but such countries shall be responsible for the first Euro 120 of any claim (AS PER RULE 8.9).
+8-19 Travel expenses in respect of the LCI AGM shall be paid to one LCI Councillor from each Full Member country, but such countries shall be responsible for the first Euro 120 of any claim (as per rule 8.9).
 Travel shall be arranged by the cheapest, most direct route, and no more than economy class return airfare shall be paid, less the aforementioned Euro 120.
 The money saved as a result of this rule shall be paid into the Associate Member Fund.
 Subsistence allowances in respect of the LCI AGM shall be paid to one Councillor from each Full Member Country.
-To include Conference Registration, Councillors Meeting & Lunch, the AGM and Lunch, the Gala Dinner and the International Contact Meeting.
+To include early Conference Registration, Councillors Meeting & Lunch, the AGM and Lunch, the Gala Dinner and the International Contact Meeting and lunch.
 Only those meetings and events attended by the Councillor can be claimed.

 8-20 Travel costs shall be notified to the LCI Treasurer by June 10th prior to the LCI AGM.
 Payment will be made to the full member country within three months following the LCI AGM.
 No payments will be done before receipts have been received by the LCI treasurer.